AT CASCADE HEIGHTS

 Xanax and marijuana are both commonly used substances.
 In fact, some people have even tried combining Xanax and cannabis to strengthen their effects.
 However, using Xanax and weed together can be dangerous.

 Combining drugs can cause problems with motor coordination, reaction time, and impaired judgment.
 Additionally, it can increase the risk of side effects from both substances.
-Using Xanax and weed together is no different.
-If you are considering experimenting with these drugs, it is important to be aware of the risks you face when combining Xanax and weed.
+Using Xanax and marijuana together is no different.
+If you are considering experimenting with these drugs, it is important to be aware of the risks you face when combining weed and Xanax.

 What is Polysubstance Abuse?